Baystation12/Baystation12-Lore/Species/The Prometheans.md

 consciousness to strengthen that of the Promethean, ultimately allowing the two to merge and the Promethean to take on a more physical form upon the death of the host’s original body.
 This link can be created for a multitude of reasons;
-scientists that wish to study slimes closer, or breeders that wish to carry out their work without any risk to themselves.
+scientists may wish to study slimes closer, or breeders might want to be able to carry out their work without any risk to themselves.
 The occasional instance of a domesticated slime forming a link with its owner is also not unheard of, merely extremely rare.